Mean-field control problems with multi-dimensional singular controls: The reward functional

 for all $(t,m,x,\xi,\xi') \in \c M$.
 In particular, $C_{D^0}$ is measurable. \end{lemma}

 \begin{proof} For this proof it will be convenient to equip $\R^l$ with the $\ell_1$-norm.
 This does not change the statement since the generated topology and $\sigma$-algebra do not change.

 The key idea is that given $\xi\leq \xi'$, instead of minimising over the non-compact set $\Xi(\xi,\xi')$ in the definition of $C_{D^0}$, it is sufficient to minimise over a compact subset instead.
-To this end, we first define the subset of non-decreasing paths of constant speed between from $\xi$ to $\xi'$ as
+To this end, we first introduce the subset of non-decreasing paths ``of constant speed'' (constant $L^1$-norm along the path) from $\xi$ to $\xi'$

-The set $\Gamma(\xi,\xi')$ is compact, due to the Theorem by Arzelà-Ascoli, since for all $\lambda,\rho\in [0,1]$
+The set $\Gamma(\xi,\xi')$ is compact, due to the Theorem by Arzelà-Ascoli, since for all $\lambda,\rho\in [0,1]$,